shannonpileggi/rladies-flipbookr/README.md

 # rladies-flipbookr

-Creating code demos in flipbookr w/ css inspired by RLadies
+Creating code demos in flipbookr with css inspired by RLadies.

+These demos take a while to run because of content`4. haven + gtsummary`.
+This is left here for full reproducibility; removing this content will speed up rendering.

 * `rladies_default` shows flipbookr output using the default xaringan rladies theme